ktemesi/19_TET_scale_app/README.md

 Installation

-Install MobMuPlat from Google Play.
+Install MobMuPlat from Google Play or Apple App Store.
 Copy the 2 files to the MobMuPlat folder (\\Internal shared storage\MobMuPlat).

 Usage